How the Book Helps

 My wife and I are investing my earnings from The Voluntourist in the organizations that helped me volunteer and the places where I worked.
 Any royalties will also be used to assist groups such as the La La Shou special education school in Xi’an, China, and the Calvary Zion children’s home in Kiembeni, Kenya.
 My advance money—plus cash from sales at book events—are being used in the following cities and countries:

 In November 2012, a $500 donation from The Voluntourist went to the Cloud Forest Institute.
+We made a second $500 donation in December 2013.
 The money is being used to help fund a research project by the Cambugán Foundation in Ecuador.
 The project has two goals, says Anna Connell, U.S. representative for Cambugán.
 The first is to use camera traps to document wildlife in the Cambugan Reserve (an extension of the SURVIVE Camera Trapping project that targets wild cats in the Choco-Andean corridor).
 The second is to develop a GIS for the reserve and to generate maps for navigation and publication.
 The project is led by Mika Peck, who is featured in the Ecuador section of The Voluntourist.

 Volunteers for Peace was the portal for my experience in the West Bank, and my wife and I have provided funds to VFP for a 2012 summer camp program in Haiti, in La Vallee de Jacmel, a rural agricultural area about three hours from Port au Prince.
 (My wife worked on a medical mission in Haiti almost 25 years ago.)
 Here’s an article on the summer camp project: Residents Help Organize Summer Camp for 1000 Haitian Children.
 For info on VFP go to vfp.org.